AnthonyReeseSdsu/CS570Project/README.md

 # CS570Project
 This is a basic POSIX based shell which was written as a semester long project for my Operating Systems course.
-In order to test this code, please change the default linux shell using the following command:
+In order to test this code, please change the default linux shell to tcsh using the following commands:

-chsh tcsh
+chsh
+/bin/tcsh
+yourpassword

 You can check that this worked by typing typing the following command: